-David Gordon (1944-1996) was Professor of Economics at the New School for Social Research and Director of the Center for Economic Policy Analysis.
+David Gordon (1944–1996) was Professor of Economics at the New School for Social Research and Director of the Center for Economic Policy Analysis.
 His contributions focused mainly on poverty, discrimination, segmented labor markets, and long-run capitalist development.
-In his honor, The David Gordon Memorial Lecture is presented annually at the Allied Social Science Association meetings by an economist whose work follows in the tradition of his contributions.
+Sam Bowles and Tom Weisskopf wrote a tribute to David Gordon, published in the RRPE in March 1999, 31(1).
+In memory and honor of David Gordon, The David Gordon Memorial Lecture is presented annually at the Allied Social Science Association meetings by an economist whose work follows in the tradition of his contributions.
 Not all David Gordon Memorial Lectures have been published in RRPE, but those that have been are listed here.

 Current Published Lecture

 Domestic Outsourcing, Rent Seeking, and Increasing Inequality by Eileen Appelbaum (Center for Economic and Policy Research), December 2017, 49(4): 513–528.
 This paper argues that an important mechanism linking increasing rents and the rising earnings’ inequality among workers with similar skills is the increase in domestic outsourcing and the growth of networked forms of production.
 This has multiplied contractual relationships and legal claims to profit and rents that reflect interfirm power relations.
 Firms with the greatest clout are able to claim the largest share of the rents; the weakest struggle to remain viable.